Akhier/DragonheartedCode/2014/May/SDL2 - That Which I Learned.md

 * Handle the break down of said image into tiles (basically make tilesets work)
 * Display text
 * Change the font and size of displayed text
-* Handle input for mouse and keyboard

 &nbsp;&nbsp;&nbsp;The first one is so any code I write with this isn't chained to SDL2.
 I could go and write a wrapper for another similar thing and use it in place of this.
 Mostly I am just paranoid here but since this is a learning experiance its okay as its showing how you can make code safe from changes in a library you use.
 The stuff in the middle is easy to understand so I don't have to say much about it.
 Though I will note that Display text is its own bullet point because of it is separate from images.
-In this whole list the only one that might cause problems is the last one as I haven't actually done that yet though I have an idea how I will.

 ###Actually getting started
 &nbsp;&nbsp;&nbsp;I have a project already setup for making a SDL2 project in my programming folder.